- Blaze was country's deadliest blaze in almost a decade

-The fire, which ripped through an eight-story building in the city of Jecheon in North Chungcheong province, was the deadliest blaze in South Korea
+The fire, which ripped through an eight-story building in the city of Jecheon in North Chungcheong province, was the deadliest blaze in South Korea in nine years.

 The owner of the building, whose surname is Lee, is accused of violating fire safety regulations and committing involuntary homicide by negligence, the official said.
 Meanwhile, the building's manager, whose surname is Kim, is accused of involuntary homicide.
 The men's complete names were not released, as is customary in South Korea.